United Way fights for everyone in our community to have nutritious food.

 We are always looking for farmers and landowners who would like to partner with us.
 Contact Sue Grey for more information.

 Preventing hunger, one harvest at a time

 United Way works with a network of local programs who are dedicated to improving the health of our community.
 Five of these programs work to prevent hunger by providing food to our neighbors: as hot home-delivered meals for our seniors, in a specialized food pantry for those with illness, and in over 25 food pantries.
 This network of programs works to meet the unique food needs of everyone in our county.
 This program falls under our Health building block.

-We'd like to extend a sincere thanks to those who donated inputs to the Farmers Feeding Families effort:
+We'd like to extend a sincere thanks to those who donated inputs, labor, or funds to the Farmers Feeding Families effort: